orenbenkiki/dynamake/README.rst

   fair game to being removed as part of a clean action.
 However, due to the dry-run problem, we can't automatically clean outputs of actions that depend on actions that need to be executed.

 * Allow skipping generating intermediate files if otherwise no actions need to be done.
+This is very hard to do with a dynamic build graph - probably impossible in the general case, but common cases might be possible.

 * Generate a tree (actually a DAG) of step invocations.
-This would require the steps to be sufficiently simple to allow for scanning the Python source code for identifiers containing the names of sub-steps.

-* Generate a sequence of actions execution order.
-It isn't possible in general to have an exact dependencies DAG due to the dynamic nature of the build graph.
-However it is possible to sequence together the steps invoked by a plan by considering the order in which the invocations appear in the source code.

-* A deeper analysis of the source code could generate a DAG by detecting when sub-steps need not follow each other (e.g., using :py:func:`dynamake.make.foreach` and related functions, in different branches of ``if`` ... ``else`` statements, etc.).
+* A deeper analysis of the source code could generate a DAG by detecting when sub-steps need not follow each other (e.g., using :py:func:`dynamake.make.pareach` and related functions, in different branches of ``if`` ... ``else`` statements, etc.).

 * Generate an DAG of the actions for a specific execution.
 This would be much simpler to generate and 100% exact, by tracking the expanded action inputs and outputs.
+It might even be able to detect missed parallelization opportunities this way.

-* Generate a timeline of action executions showing start and end times, and resources consumption.
+* Generate a visualization of the timeline of action executions showing start and end times, and resources consumption.
 In case of distributed actions, make a distinction between submission and completion times and actual start/end times to track the cluster/grid overheads.

-* Generate several types of help messages: basic, list all steps, detailed help for a step, help of shell action of a step (for parameters).

-* Cache the results of glob calls, only invalidate when relevant actions are executed (if this proves to be a performance bottleneck).
+* Allow registering additional file formats for the generated configuration files.